MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

 1. You should see two files: **QuantumRNG.csproj**, the project file, and **Program.qs**, which contains starter code.

-1. Start by opening the **QuantumRNG.csproj** file and adding the `ExecutionTarget` property, which will give you design-time feedback on the compatibility of your program for IonQ's hardware.
+1. Start by opening the **QuantumRNG.csproj** file and adding the `ExecutionTarget` property, which gives you design-time feedback on the compatibility of your program for IonQ's hardware.

     ```xml
     <Project Sdk="Microsoft.Quantum.Sdk">